henryfarquharson/Working-with-Data-and-Code-Project/README.md

 # Itroduction: Graffiti Wall
 Graffiti Wall is my project prototype and uses a Raspberry Pi to communicate with the Graffiti Wall website to display advertisments and content on large digital screens.
-You can watch the demo video here
+You can watch the demo video here https://youtu.be/mtNwoBIObh8
 # Table of contents
 - Overview
 - The Miro Project Journal Link
 - The Goal
 - How it works
+- Explainer Video
 - The Tech Stack
 - The Main Features
 - How to use the prototype